-Overall the data show that for ALL benchmarks there are many branches that have much less than maximum number correlations.
-Provided: (a) affectors and affectees are the dominant types of correlation that predictors need to learn, and (b) existing predictors are unable to use only the relevant part of history, then these data suggest that there may be room for improving prediction.
+The graph in Fig. 4 shows the distribution of the branches when we consider both affectors and affectees correlations.
+Overall, the data show that there are more correlations when we consider affectors and affectees in combination (compare Fig. 4 against Fig. 2 and 3).
+Nonetheless, the results for ALL benchmarks reveal that there are many branches that have much less than maximum number correlations.
+Therefore, if: (a) affectors and affectees are the dominant types of correlation that predictors need to learn, and (b) existing predictors are unable to use only the relevant part of history, then these data suggest that there may be room for improving prediction.

-In Fig. 4 we attempt to give more insight by presenting the dominant patterns of correlation when we consider the combination of affectors and affectees.
-The figure shows for three benchmarks, twolf, bzip and ammp what are the most frequent 1000 patterns of correlations.
-To help the reader we present these top patterns sorted from top to bottom according to the oldest position with a correlation (i.e. the most recent correlation position is to the right).
+In Fig. 5 we attempt to give more insight by presenting the dominant patterns of correlation when we consider the combination of affectors and affectees.
+The figure shows for six benchmarks, twolf00, bzip00, ammp00, crafty00, perlbmk00 and equake00 what are the most frequent 1000 patterns of correlations.
+To help the reader we present these top patterns sorted from top to bottom according to

+Fig. 5.
+Most frequent correlation patterns for (a) twolf00, (b) bzip00, (c) ammp00, (d) crafty00, (e) perlbmk00, and (f) equake00 the oldest position with a correlation (i.e. the most recent correlation position is to the right).
 The curve that cut-across each graph represents from top to bottom the cumulative branch distribution of the patterns.
 This line is not reaching 100% since we only display the top 1000 patterns.
 A given pattern has a gray and white part representing the bit positions with and without correlations.
 To help the reader we present patterns with 100 positions where each position corresponds to 4 bits (a position is set to one if any of its corresponding four bits is set).
-These three graphs are representative of 10 of the 11 benchmarks we considered in this paper.
-Benchmark twolf is representative of crafty, vpr, mesa, gcc and go, bzip of mcf and ijpeg, and both ammp and fma3d have distinct behaviors.
-We define the length of a correlation pattern to be the oldest position with a correlation.
+These six graphs are representative of the remaining benchmarks we considered in this paper as shown in Table 2.
+Benchmark equake00 has a unique behavior with very few dominant correlations patterns.
+For the following discussion we define the length of a correlation pattern to be the oldest position with a correlation.